the-turing-way/the-turing-way/chapters/continuous_integration.md

 There are a number of CI tools available, such Circle (tutorials [here](https://circleci.com/docs/2.0/project-walkthrough/) and [here]([CircleCI Hello World.](https://circleci.com/docs/2.0/hello-world/)).
 A list of others CI tools can be found [here](https://www.software.ac.uk/resources/guides/hosted-continuous-integration).
 In this chapter we will focus on [Travis](https://travis-ci.org/) because it's free (if your code is openly available), widely used, and well integrated with the version control platform [GitHub](https://github.com/).

-To use Travis with a project the project must include a file called `.travis.yml` file.
-This file must specify the language to run the project in, and a script to run.
+*To use Travis with a project the project must include a file called `.travis.yml` file.
+This file must specify the computational environment to run the project and conatin a script to run any tests/ o other steps to run each time a change to the code is integrated.
+The .travis.yml file can also do a whole buch other stuff.
+Hoe to wwrite these files covered in detail later.
+Minimum this needs to include is a script, if the script runs sucessfully travis will pass it.*

-Need to create a .travis.yml file.
-Minimum this needs to include is a script, if the script runs sucessfully travis will pass it.
-If there is anything that it will need to carry out the script beyond the linux command line you need to install it, set lenguages to run any tests, etc. If that's a lot/complex then continers etc are good, but those do kind of hide things, pros and cons.

-*note .travis.yml file easly*

  Green, amber, red
   - failures in "install" section create travis build fail errors (grey message - test didn't run)